 Politics of Africa.

 Comparative examination of the domestic politics of sub-Saharan Africa.
 Central focus on explaining the recent rise of both multi-party democracy and state collapse across the continent.
 Examination of the colonial legacy, the nature of the African state, ethnic conflict, class divisions, the role of the military and the problems of economic underdevelopment.
 Prerequisite, 112, 114 or Africana Studies 101.
-(Same as Government 218.)
+(Comparative Politics) (Same as Government 218.)
 Olarinmoye.

 The idea of Africa historically has served as a metaphor for exoticism, sexuality or savagery in western discourse.
 In the contemporary world, it has been imagined as the site of seemingly insoluble problems such as the collapse of the state, genocide & famine.
 Against this backdrop, the course explores colonial/neocolonial state structural and institutional hierarchies, related to the role of ideas of race, gender & class based inequalities in postcolonial societies, warfare, international humanitarian efforts and asymmetrical relationships between cultural traditions in Africa and the West.
 (Writing-intensive.)
 (Social, Structural, and Institutional Hierarchies.)
 Maximum enrollment, 20.
 Carter.